pallet/java-crate/doc-src/USAGE.md

 `:debs`
 takes a map of remote-directory options specifying an archive of deb files to install.
 The archive should have no top level directory.

+`:local-file`, `:url`, etc
+takes the location of a tar file containing a java binary distribution